Whether by bus, car, bike, train, or foot, Greenbelt residents have many transportation options available to them.

 Call-A-Cab is a transportation assistance program that provides mobility at a reduced cost for County seniors (age 60+) and/or County persons with disabilities.
 This program allows eligible residents to purchase coupon books that can be used to pay for rides with participating cab companies when Metrobus, Metrorail, and/or Call-A-Bus are not available.
 Senior and/or disabled residents may purchase up to 14 $20 coupon books in a six-month period at $10 per book.

 Zip Car is a car sharing program that you join on-line.
 Once you apply, you receive a Zipcard in the mail.
 You book the car on-line and use the Zipcard to unlock the car.
-In Greenbelt, Zip Cars are available at the Greenbelt Municipal Building parking lot, 25 Crescent Road, Lakeside North Apartments, and Capital Office Park.
+In Greenbelt, Zip Cars are available at Lakeside North Apartments and Capital Office Park.
 Locations for Zip Cars may change, so please use their website to verify locations.

 Independent Ride Share Providers

 Services such as Uber and Lyft operate in the Greenbelt area.
 Although fairly safe and very convenient, it helps to be an aware and cautious rider.
 Uber has provided this list of Safety Tips for using their service.
 It is a good idea to familiarize yourself with them.

 Greenbelt has its own stop on the Green Line of the WMATA Metrorail System located at 5717 Greenbelt Metro Dr. off of Cherrywood Road.
 With ample parking and a convenient location, the Greenbelt Metro station is your connection to Washington, D.C., and the metropolitan area.

 Located at the Greenbelt Metro station, the MARC (Maryland Area Regional Commuter) Train provides links to downtown Baltimore and Washington, D.C.